 I want to see…

-… a show about dogs.
-Then see Dog Show
+… a stand -up comedy show from Norway.
+Then see Wingrid

 Here’s another way to choose a show at Theatrefest.
 Use your instincts and click on an image that draws you and you can reveal the show behind the image.
 Then get booking…